 Why is the Tower Orange?

 Few people left a greater legacy of traditions than Carl J. Eckhardt Jr. With two engineering degrees and a faculty post, Eckhardt became head of the Physical Plant in 1931.
-That positioned him to supervise construction of the campus’ new landmark — the Main Building and Tower.
+That positioned him to supervise the construction of the campus’ new landmark — the Main Building and Tower.
 Eckhardt devised a lighting system to take advantage of its commanding architecture to announce university achievements.
 The Tower was completed in 1937, and Eckhardt’s orange lights flooded it the very same year.
 In 1947, he helped create guidelines for using the orange lights.
 An all-orange Tower with the number “1” on all sides signals a national championship.
-The full Tower glowing orange alone represents Commencement or other occasions the president deems appropriate.
+The full Tower glowing orange alone represents special occasions the president deems appropriate.
 The Tower top bathed in orange symbolizes other victories, a conference title in any intercollegiate sport, or academic achievements.
 The Tower is also darkened for solemn occasions.

 Not every university sends its graduates off like UT Austin.
 Fireworks were introduced as a standard finale to the ceremony in 1994.
 They are launched from numerous platforms, both on top of the Main Building below the Tower, and from the observation deck at the top of the Tower.
 Whether seated on the Main Mall or watching from a distant part of the city, the effect is one that will stay with you for a lifetime.